What to Bring (and What to Expect)

 Food and Beverage:

-We provide simple meals (although you might be the cook!) beginning with arrival night supper through departing morning breakfast.
+We provide simple meals (although you might be the cook!) beginning with arrival night dinner through departing morning breakfast.

 We provide coolers and lunch bags for group use for lunches during the week.